Have you experienced harassment or abuse based on a hateful attitude, or prejudice?

 A Hate Crime or Hate Incident is an act of harm that is motivated by prejudice or Hate towards a social group by:

 - transgender identity

-Hate Offences can take many forms, such as verbal abuse, intimidation, mocking, robbery, vandalism or grafitti, abusive phone calls or messages online, right up to physical assault or murder.
+Hate offences might include verbal abuse, intimidation, mocking, robbery, vandalism or grafitti, abusive phone calls or messages online, or even physical assault.

 At GDA we know that far too many disabled people face targeted harassment and abuse, and sadly many people think this is something they have to put up with.

 Don’t Stay Silent!